Stef Wertheimer: Business career

-In 1952, Wertheimer started his own business in the backyard of his home in Nahariya, a small metal shop and tool-making company called ISCAR.
+In 1952, Wertheimer started his own business in a shack adjacent to his home in Nahariya, a small metal shop and tool-making company called ISCAR.
 The company quickly became a success and attracted the interest of Discount Investments, who later became a minority investor in the company.
+Initially it was a supplier to the Israeli defense industry, which was sufficient to provide for his family, but Wertheimer realized that local demand was limited.
+While Israeli entrepreneurs tended to shy away from foreign markets at the time, Wertheimer recognized that the greatest opportunities were abroad and established relationships with foreign clients.
+Over time, the company grew from his small workshop into a large multinational manufacturing enterprise.
 Today, ISCAR is one of the world's largest (by sales) manufacturers of carbide industrial-cutting tools, which are used by carmakers like General Motors and Ford.
 ISCAR branches exist in dozens of countries worldwide and the company employs over 5,000 people.

 In 1968, as part of Israeli efforts to overcome the French weapons embargo after the Six-Day War, Wertheimer founded ISCAR Blades, which later became Blades Technology – one of the largest manufacturers of blades and vanes for jet engines and industrial gas turbines.
 Wertheimer sold his 51% stake in Blades Technology in 2014 to jet engine maker Pratt & Whitney for an undisclosed amount.

 In May 2006, Berkshire Hathaway bought 80% of ISCAR Metalworking Company for $4 billion (the Wertheimers paid $1 billion in taxes to the Israeli government).
 In May 2013 Buffett bought the rest of Iscar for $2.05 billion.

 At the time of his death, Forbes estimated Wertheimer's net worth at US$7.6 billion.